TailBlazor/Tabs/README.md

 </TailBlazorTabs>
 ```

-### 3. Using TitleContext and TabContent instead of ChildContent
+### 3. Using TitleContent and TabContent instead of ChildContent

 Using ChildContext is great for about 95% of Tab use cases.
 However sometimes you want full control over the html inside the button.
 This is where `TitleContent` comes in.